What are some of the biggest misconceptions you’ve heard about eating disorders?

 But that “you look so good now” after someone has gained a few pounds is not helpful.
 In fact, you probably just made that person feel worse because now they’re thinking that they were ugly before.
 I know it may feel a bit weird but keeping your comments to yourself about the person’s weight is going to be much more beneficial.

-This doesn’t mean avoid the topic of the eating disorder.
+This doesn’t mean avoiding the topic of the eating disorder.
 You can still talk to them about what they’re going through (and I strongly encourage you to) without making a comment on their appearance.
-I’m sure you offering an ear and genuinely asking them about what’s going on will make them feel much more loved and supported than “you look so much better now”.
+I’m sure you offer an ear and genuinely asking them about what’s going on will make them feel much more loved and supported than “you look so much better now”.

 If you really want to compliment them, maybe try doing so on something different.
 For example, their makeup, their clothing, their hair, how nice their smile is, or even something like the perfume they’re wearing.